Cartiea88/Cartiea88.github.io/index.md

 ---

 ## 👨🏽‍💻 About Me
-My name is Christopher Danley, and I am an aspiring cybersecurity professional.
-I am currently focused on expanding my expertise in vulnerability management, threat detection, and incident response as I work toward becoming a **Tier 1 Cybersecurity/SOC Analyst**.
+My name is Christopher Danley, and I am an aspiring IT/cybersecurity professional looking towards breaking through officially into the emerging world of IT.

 Get to know me a little better: [More about me](aboutme.md)

 ---

 ### 📖 Background
 I started my career working in retail and eventually moved on to Procurement.
 I always had a passion for working in IT as I was always known as the "computer guy" in my family.
-Cybersecurity wasn't as big as it is now when I went to school but after doing consderable research, I belive this is my true calling.
+IT and even Cybersecurity wasn't as big as it is now when I went to school but after doing consderable research, I belive this is my true calling.

 ---